wcm-epicore-internship/cellranger_multi_pipeline/README.md

 [json_to_csv_sample_sheet.py](json_to_csv_sample_sheet.py)

+### **Assumptions**

+Due to the nature of `cellranger multi` analysis, putting together all the necessary components of a command can be difficult to automate.

+**Paired Assays**

+A specific difficulty can be found in storing metadata that two libraries, potentially on different sequencers, are apart of a paired assay.
+Thus in order to first complete a working prototype of the automation, I will assume that this relationship is encoded in the names of the libraries, represented by the **exact same sample name**, followed by a dash along with the sample type indicator.
+(E.g. `CTRL_1-GEX`, `CTRL_1-Ig` for 5' gene expression and vdj library sequencing runs respectively)

+**Input**

+In order to properly be able to connect all aspects of the data needed to run a `cellranger mutli` analysis, input to `json_to_csv_sample_sheet.py` will be the **dataset uid** of the `sequencing_monitor` dataset that contains all samples in the paired analysis.
+(E.g. `demux_2200422_201028_A00814_0296_AHVKWTDMXX_EC-LV-6398__uid16974`)

 ### **Identifying Paired Assays**

 Due to the new nature of possibly multiple paired assays on the same flowcell run, (or possibly different flowcell runs), the existing system architecture must be slightly modified to allow for a `bio_sample_id` (or a similar field) in order to identify these assays that are derived from the same tissue and single cells.
 At the time of this project this architecture was identified to be required for proper automation of the `cellranger multi` pipeline internally, though for proof-of-concept paired assays were assumed to be run during the same flowcell sequencing run, and to have a designated naming format (E.g. `Ctrl_1-GEX`, `Ctrl_1-Ig` for gene expression and vdj analysis on the `Ctrl_1` sample)